notepad-plus-plus/npp-usermanual/content/docs/searching.md

 All the search dialogs have certain features in common, though some are not available (greyed out) under certain circumstances.

 * **Find what** edit box with dropdown history: This is the text you are searching for.
+    - Limited to 2046 characters through v8.8.3; limited to 16383 characters starting in v8.8.4.
+The dialog will warn you if you go beyond the limit (new to v8.8.4).
 * **Replace with** edit box with dropdown history: This is the text that will replace what was matched.

 * **☐ In selection**: If you have a region of text selected, and this option is checked, **Count**, **Replace All**, or **Mark All** will only operate within the selected text, rather than the whole document (other buttons, such as **Find Next**, will continue to work on the whole document).